samcartersmith/cds/packages/illustrations/README.md

 ### Gotchas

-- It is important to note that if an illustration asset is referencing a color style which was _not_ present the last time the color styles sync was run, then it will need to be run again before running `yarn nx run illustrations:release`.
+- It is important to note that if an illustration asset is referencing a color style which was _not_ present the last time the color syncs were run, then the `yarn nx run figma-styles:sync-*` commands will need to be run again before running `yarn nx run illustrations:release`.

 - The `illustrations:release` command calls `illustrations:sync` which requires a `lightModeManifestFile` and `darkModeManifestFile` as inputs in `project.json` when generating the svg assets on the fly.
 If those files are stale, the executor will fallback to the hex value of the color style used (which will always be a light mode fill since that is the only asset design provides), thus making the light and dark mode images the same.

+- The release script assumes that each light mode color style synced with `figma-styles:sync-illustration-light-styles` is assigned a unique hex value in Figma.
+If there are duplicate hex values (check the [light mode manifest](../figma-styles/__generated__/illustration/light/manifest.json)), dark mode variants generated during the `illustrations:release` task may not have the correct colors.

-- If seeing this error: Cannot read properties of undefined ('styles'), you need to update your FIGMA token to the new value.
+- If seeing this error: "Cannot read properties of undefined ('styles')", you need to update your FIGMA token to the new value.

-- If seeing a failed task, check that it's expected.
-You may see "There are no changes since the last update on XX/XX/XXXX".
+- You may see the task complete without any changes and the message: "There are no changes since the last update on XX/XX/XXXX".
 Verify this is expected with design.